DanielMYT/osinstallgui/FAQ.md

 behaviour in the newly added feature is undesired).

 ## The dependencies seem arbitrary
-We can assure you they are not.
-While some of **osinstallgui**'s dependencies are fairly self-explanatory, here is a detailed explanation of why others are
+While some of **osinstallgui**'s dependencies are fairly self-explanatory, here is a detailed explanation of why others are required:
-required:

-- **gptfdisk** and **parted**: We know what you're thinking.
-Why are these antiquated partitioning tools needed?
-And the answer is, the partitioning tools themselves aren't. **osinstallgui** uses `fdisk` to partition the disk under the hood, and supports the **gparted** graphical utility for manual partitioning.
+- **gptfdisk** and **parted**: These partitioning tools themselves aren't used, as **osinstallgui** uses `fdisk` to partition the disk under the hood, and supports the **gparted** graphical utility for manual partitioning.
 However, both packages provide supplementary utilities which are required for the "Erase Disk" functionality of **osinstallgui**.
 The former utility provides the `sgdisk` command, whose `-Z` option can be used to wipe all GPT and MBR partition tables from disks, while the latter provides `partprobe`, which is used to sync the disk changes with the kernel after partitioning is done.
-While the disk erasure process could, in theory, be done without them, using them ensures consistency and redundancy, which is extremely important when you are dealing with operations which could potentially cause data loss or disk damage if they go wrong.
+  While the disk erasure process could, in theory, be done without them, using them ensures consistency and redundancy, which is extremely important when dealing with operations which could potentially cause data loss if they go wrong.
 - **libxkbcommon** and **yq**: These programs are required for finding the available X11 keymaps on the system.
 The former is needed because it contains the `xkbcli` program, which, when run as `xkbcli list`, gives a full output